Dynamic Equilibrium with Insider Information and General Uninformed Agent Utility: Introduction

 Third, we derive a quasi-explicit (in terms of the Lambert function) solution when $U$ has constant relative risk aversion (CRRA), i.e., when the economy is comprised of a mixture of CRRA and CARA agents.
 In this context, we identify the equilibrium price in the limit as relative risk aversion either explodes or vanishes.
 When $U$'s risk aversion goes to infinity, the agent seeks certainty, implying equilibrium is driven by the behavior of the two CARA agents.
 The limit equilibrium price is then the same as in an economy with just the two CARA agents.
-When $U$'s risk aversion vanishes, the limit equilibrium price does not correspond to the risk neutral price, as might have been intuitively expected.
+When $U$'s risk aversion vanishes, the limit equilibrium price does not correspond to the risk neutral price, as might have been intuitively expected, and is the case when all agents have CARA utilities.
 The reason it departs from it is because CRRA utility enforces a non-negative wealth constraint, which does not vanish in the small risk aversion limit.